meierman1/viac_to_portfolio-performance/README.md

 	1. Go to settings
 	2. Search for Applications
 	3. For PDF select "save file"
-2. Log into your VIAC account
+2. Log into your VIAC account, make sure it is set to German or English (pdfs need to be in that language)
 3. For each VIAC portfolio go to Transactions and filter to only display Buy and sell transactions
 4. Click on every entry to download the pdf.
 Don't worry about duplicates, they are no issue.
 If you miss one, the tool will later tell you. _You can go fast!_
 5. Copy all downloaded pdfs into the previously created `pdfs` folder.
 Again, don't bother to remove duplicates.
 Do not rename the files!
 If they have indication in the filename of duplicate downloads (e.g., `(1)`) don't worry about them!